NicoleMantilla/calculator-project-stencil/readme.md

 The calculator has:
 A display showing the current operation.
-A panel with a log or record, showing all the operations being The calculator has a log panel to show all the operations being performed.
+A panel with a log or record, showing all the operations being performed.

 Stencil is also great for building entire apps.
 For that, use the [stencil-app-starter](https://github.com/ionic-team/stencil-app-starter) instead.